josterpi/josterpi.github.io/_carols/o-little-town-of-bethlehem.md

 Yet in thy dark streets shineth
 The everlasting Light;
 The hopes and fears of all the years
-Are met in thee to-night.
+Are met in thee tonight.

 2. O morning stars, together
 Proclaim the holy birth!